huggingface/text-generation-inference/README.md

 - For decode operation, please set `--max-batch-total-tokens` as `bs * max-total-tokens`, where `bs` is your expected maximum decode batch size.
 - Please note that batch size will be always padded to the nearest multiplication of `BATCH_BUCKET_SIZE` and `PREFILL_BATCH_BUCKET_SIZE`.

-Current limitations:
-- `LIMIT_HPU_GRAPH=False` causes accuracy issues and it should be avoided.
-- Memory usage is higher than expected.
-Please consider using smaller batch sizes.

 > The license to use TGI on Habana Gaudi is the one of TGI: https://github.com/huggingface/text-generation-inference/blob/main/LICENSE
 >